minitest-reporters/minitest-reporters/README.md

-Minitest::Reporters::RubyMineReporter # => Reporter designed for RubyMine IDE and TeamCity CI server Minitest::Reporters::JUnitReporter    # => JUnit test reporter designed for JetBrains TeamCity Minitest::Reporters::MeanTimeReporter # => Produces a report summary showing the slowest running tests
+Minitest::Reporters::RubyMineReporter # => Reporter designed for RubyMine IDE and TeamCity CI server Minitest::Reporters::JUnitReporter    # => JUnit test reporter designed for JetBrains TeamCity Minitest::Reporters::MeanTimeReporter # => Produces a report summary showing the slowest running tests Minitest::Reporters::HtmlReporter     # => Generates an HTML report of the test results
 ```

 Options can be passed to these reporters at construction-time, e.g. to force